 Many data dictionary tables have three corresponding views:

 ALL_ view displays all the information accessible to the current user, including information from the current user's schema as well as information from objects in other schemas, if the current user has access to those objects by way of grants of privileges or roles.

 DBA_ view displays all relevant information in the entire database.

 DBA_ views are intended only for administrators.
 They can be accessed only by users with the

-SELECT ANY TABLE privilege.
+SELECT ANY DICTIONARY privilege.
 This privilege is assigned to the

 DBA role when the system is initially installed.